Tetrahydropalmatine: Adverse effects

+Mechanism of action

 The pharmacological profile of l-THP includes antagonism of dopamine D1, and D2 receptors as well as actions at dopamine D3, alpha adrenergic and serotonin receptors.
 The Ki values for l-THP at D1 and D2 dopamine receptors are approximately 124 nM (D1) and 388 nM (D2).
 In addition to the antagonism of post-synaptic dopamine receptors, the blockade of pre-synaptic autoreceptors by l-THP results in increased dopamine release, and it has been suggested that lower affinity of l-THP for D2 receptors may confer some degree of autoreceptor selectivity.
 Along with dopamine receptors, l-THP has been reported to interact with a number of other receptor types, including alpha-1 adrenergic receptors, at which it functions as an antagonist, and GABA-A receptors, through positive allosteric modulation.
 Additionally, l-THP displays significant binding to 5-HT1A and alpha-2 adrenergic receptors.
 In the case of 5-HT1A receptors, l-THP binds with a Ki of approximately 340 nM.

 Animal experiments have shown that the sedative effect of THP results from blocking dopaminergic neurons in the brain.
 Dopamine is an important neurotransmitter in the central nervous system where it occurs in several important signaling systems that regulate muscular activity and attention, as well as feelings of joy, enthusiasm, and creativity.
 Therefore, THP causes no feelings of euphoria, and has been seen as an alternative to addictive drugs for people suffering from anxiety and pain, and as a possibility for relief for people not helped by existing drugs.

-Cases of poisoning

-Several cases of poisoning related to THP have been reported.
-These cases involved negative effects on respiration, cardiac activity, and the nervous system.
-In addition, chronic hepatitis has been reported, caused by THP production in East Asia under conditions that were insufficiently sterile.
-Fatalities started to be reported in 1999 in cases where THP had been used in combination with other drugs having analgesic and anti-anxiety effects.
-All 1999 deaths could be tied to a single THP-based supplement, sold under the name "Jin Bu Huan Anodyne Tablets".
-This product was therefore blacklisted by US and European health authorities.
-In some other countries, such as Singapore, THP is treated as a controlled substance, and license is required to sell it.
+Safety

+L-THP has a pharmacokinetic profile that is favorable for clinical use.
+L-THP has a long-standing record of safe use in China for a number of indications under the trade-name Rotundine.
+Concerns about liver toxicity and sedation associated with the use of some l-THP containing herbal preparations in the US are likely due to poor quality and improper use of these unregulated products.

+Research

+The University of Maryland has completed a phase I study for THP in people with a history of cocaine use.
+Their phase II study for cocaine use disorder was withdrawn due to a lack of funding.

+l-THP does not improve psychiatric symptoms when added on top of antipsychotics in schizophrenia.